Building Codes Administration

 A:

-• Sidewalks and driveways not more than 30 inches (762 mm) above grade and not over any basement or story below and which are not part of an accessible route.
+• Sidewalks and driveways not more than 30 inches (762 mm) above grade, not over any basement or story below, and not part of an accessible route.

-• Swings and other playground equipment accessory to one-and two-family dwellings.
+• Swings and other playground equipment accessories to one-and two-family dwellings.

-• Window awnings supported by an exterior wall.- Replacing windows.
+• Replacing windows and window awnings supported by an exterior wall.

 • New siding or residing.